csula-students/beautiful-data-project-dream/notes/data_visualization.md

 ## Data Types

-At this moment, we have a lot of data.
-And we can category these data into a few data types.
+At this phase of project, we have a lot of data; and we category these data into a few different data types.

-This categories of data types not only helps us to model better our data but also helpful toward the visualization aspect.
+These categories of data types not only helps us to model better but also helpful toward the visualization aspect.

-Think about the Kibana graph, you have to tell ElasticSearch ahead of time on what *mapping* (data type) some column is even before you send the data into ElasticSearch.
-E.g. you will have to tell ElasticSearch this data is for geopoint rather than just two numbers (lat and long) in order to map these points on map!
+Think about the Kibana graph, you have to tell ElasticSearch ahead of time on what *mapping* (data type) a column is even before you send the data into ElasticSearch.

+An example of this is you will have to tell ElasticSearch this data is for geopoint rather than just two numbers (lat and long) in order to map these points on map!

-For visualization, lets consider the following categories for simplification:
+For visualization, lets consider the following few categories of data types for simplification:

 1. Numerical data
   * Numbers